What's SFU Cloud?

 SFU Cloud allows for rapid provisioning of new servers and reduces this process to minutes, allowing you to quickly scale capacity, both up and down, to accommodate dynamically changing computing requirements.

 To gain access to SFU Cloud and start deploying resources, email firstname.lastname@example.org.
 We will contact you with further instructions.

-How-to guides is only availabe to on-boarded SFU Cloud users.
-Please login with SFU Computing ID to access the guides.
+How-to guides are only availabe to those who use SFU Cloud.
+Please login with your SFU Computing ID to access the guides.